acostalima/react-native-polyfill-globals/README.md

 import { polyfill as polyfillReadableStream } from 'react-native-polyfill-globals/src/readable-stream';
 import { polyfill as polyfillURL } from 'react-native-polyfill-globals/src/url';
 import { polyfill as polyfillFetch } from 'react-native-polyfill-globals/src/fetch';
+import { polyfill as polyfillCrypto } from 'react-native-polyfill-globals/src/crypto';
 ```

 ### Apply patches